HL7/davinci-pr/input/pagecontent/usecases.md

 #### Search Parameter Formats
 For all of the use cases, the incoming parameters are specified as a FHIR Parameters resource.
 The outgoing information for the three Search operations are also specified as a FHIR Parameters resource.
 The Download Remittance outgoing information is a FHIR DocumentReference instance with the remittance specified in the DocumentReference.content.attachment element as encoded binary data.

+#### Search Timeframes
+The time from when a remittance was returned to when you can retrieve it via a search using this API is payer-specific.
+Payers **SHALL** provide the timeframe of searches.

 {% raw %}
 <blockquote class="stu-note">
 <p>